Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 Does the Air Fryer Cooking Times Chart for Chicken and Poultry Work for All Cuts?

-Chicken is the most commonly cooked protein in the air fryer, and getting it right every time requires knowing the correct target temperature for each cut.
-All poultry must reach an internal temperature of 165°F (74°C) per USDA guidelines.
-Dark meat cuts (thighs, drumsticks) actually taste better at 175–185°F because the additional cooking time breaks down the connective tissue that makes dark meat rich and tender.
+Yes — these air fryer cooking times work across all common poultry cuts, from boneless chicken breasts to whole birds.
+Each cut requires a specific internal temperature target: according to the USDA Food Safety and Inspection Service (FSIS, 2023), all poultry must reach a minimum internal temperature of 165°F (74°C).
+Dark meat cuts (thighs, drumsticks) actually taste best at 175–185°F because the additional cooking time breaks down the connective tissue that makes dark meat rich and tender.
 Use this table as your starting point, then verify with a thermometer.

 | Food | Temp (°F) | Time | Flip? | Notes |